meiji163/gh-notify/readme.md

 ## Usage
 ```
+> gh notify # view notifs
+> gh notify -r # mark notifs as read
+> gh notify -h # help info
 Usage: gh notify [--flags]

 View and search and GitHub notifications.
 Select a pull request or issue to get more info on it.

 Flags:
+    -a      include all notifications
+    -r      mark all notifications as read
     -s      print a static display
+    -p      show only participating or mention notifications
     -n      max number of notifications to show (default 30)
-    -p      show only participating or mention notifications
-    -a      include all notifications including read
 ```

 ![demo](https://i.imgur.com/Lv308LC.gif)

-## TODO
-- mark notifications as (un)read
-- add interaction for discussion threads, actions, etc.